-The goal of this project is to develop an automated system for identification of foraminifera (single-celled organisms with shells).
+The goal of this project is to develop an automated system for identification and sorting of foraminifera (single-celled organisms with shells).
 Currently undergraduate workers are often employed to hand pick several thousands of specimens from ocean sediments for each study.
 This is tedious and time consuming work.
 By automating the bulk of the identification process, user expertise can be focused on verification and identification of subtle differences.

 In the News

 - February 6, 2019 – ScienceDaily – Artificial Intelligence can Identify Microscopic Marine Organisms

 - July 29, 2016 – Inverse – What Microscopic Shell Fossils Can Teach Us About Ancient Oceans